jacob975/deep_learning/README.md

 2. sklearn
 3. tkinter
 4. IPython
-5. prettytensor (No need in the future)
-4. TBA

 # How to train our AI?
 1. Getting SED data of sources in c2d legacy catalog, and also corresponding data from 2MASS or UKIDSS catalog.